ebajcar/web10199_worksheets/syst10199/worksheets/set10.md

  ### Login form processing

+ > **Note:** remember to include session_start() at the top of the page AND use the .php extension for every file that contains PHP code (even if you do not see it here).

- In your login page, add the following
+ On your login page, add the following

  ```php
  if ($_SERVER['REQUEST_METHOD'] == 'POST') {
 	$_SESSION['formAttemp'] = true;